AnyaJajodia/bootcamp/topics/VS Code/README.md

 1. Download and install VS Code
 2. (Optional) Install "GitHub Pull Requests and Issues" extension in VS Code
 3. Install Git executable
+4. Restart VS Code
-4. Login to GitHub: Click the Accounts icon (Left-hand windows border, vertical column, second icon from the bottom)
+5. Login to GitHub: Click the Accounts icon (Left-hand windows border, vertical column, second icon from the bottom)

 ### Other options to install Git on Mac